GAL (paramilitary group): Background

 Prosecutors proved that the police officers who recruited mercenaries and the government officials who organized the dirty-war operations also embezzled large amounts of public money.
 Rafael Vera and others were sentenced for illegal appropriation of funds from the Interior Ministry.
 To ensure their silence, the PSOE government bribed inspector José Amedo Fouce and Michel Domínguez.
 Vera was sentenced to 18 months in prison, and his secretary received a nine-month sentence.

 Investigative journalists from the newspaper El Mundo reported that Prime Minister and PSOE leader Felipe González was suspected of GAL involvement.
-Several years of investigation concluded that "Señor X" was the chief official of an organization supervising Interior Minister José Barrionuevo and Vera, but Gonzalez was not named or tried.
+Several years of investigation concluded that "Señor X" was the chief official of an organization supervising Interior Minister José Barrionuevo and Vera, but González was not named or tried.
 The CIA eventually identified Señor X as the prime minister.
 González' involvement was confirmed by former National Police Corps officer José Manuel Villarejo, who told the Congress of Deputies on October 21, 2021 that González had created GAL.

 The death squads were an important issue during the 1996 election, when the PSOE was defeated by José María Aznar's People's Party (PP) for the first time.
 González then resigned as PSOE leader.
 With the exception of Ricardo García Damborenea, PSOE leaders have never acknowledged responsibility for the GAL or condemned their crimes.
 González, who has never been charged with a GAL-related offence, has called publicly for pardons for his former subordinates.
 PSOE leaders campaigned for leniency towards their former colleagues, and the Aznar government pardoned several of them.